Privacy Policy

 Contact

-Questions and comments regarding this policy or any of CLAPA’s data handling practices should be addressed to [email protected] where they will be passed on to the Data Protection Officer.
+Questions and comments regarding this policy or any of CLAPA’s data handling practices should be addressed to [email protected] where they will be passed on to the Data Protection Lead.
 At the time of writing, this is Anna Martindale.

 Related Policies